 Where does a blood clot come from to cause a transient ischaemic attack?

 The common site for a small blood clot to form is on a patch of atheroma in a main artery in the neck.
-(Atheroma is explained below.)
 The carotid and vertebral arteries are the main arteries in the neck which take blood to the brain.
 Either the small blood clot may break off from the atheroma, or a tiny part of the blood clot may break off.
 This is then carried in the bloodstream, towards the brain.
-The arteries get progressively narrower and the clot travels until it becomes stuck.
+The arteries become progressively narrower and the clot travels until it becomes stuck.
 When it becomes stuck, it blocks the artery and stops the blood supply.

 A small blood clot is likely to break up quickly when it gets stuck.
 Therefore, no permanent damage is done to the brain during a TIA, and symptoms soon go.

 A stroke occurs when part of the brain tissue dies (permanent brain damage) due to a lack of oxygen.
 Oxygen is needed for cells in the body to live and work.
 The blood carries oxygen from the lungs to the tissues (such as the brain).
 The most common type of stroke happens when the blood supply to that part of the brain is suddenly, and completely, cut off by a blood clot (an ischaemic stroke).
 It happens in the same way as a TIA, the difference being that the blockage is permanent.
-(See separate leaflet called Stroke for more information.)
+See separate leaflet called Stroke for more details.

 Why does a blood clot form in a blood vessel or heart chamber?